-The fixed-wing aircraft of China Airlines, Starlux Airlines and Tigerair Taiwan equipped with L3 CVDR recorder, that combined cockpit voice and data recorder and well exceeds 25-hours of voice recording over four audio channels.
+The fixed-wing aircraft of Starlux Airlines equipped with L3 CVDR recorder, that combined cockpit voice and flight data recorder and well exceeds 25 hours of voice recording over four audio channels.
+The new delivered B787-10 fixed-wing aircraft operated by EVA Airways which equipped with new serial number of EAFR flight recorder, that record exceeds 25 hours of voice recording over four audio channels.
 The results are classified as findings from statistics is shown in the following: